nxp-mcuxpresso/mcuxsdk-middleware-connectivity-framework/services/DBG/nbu_dbg/README.md

 ## Limitations

 - Currently only supported on KW47-MCXW72 platform
-- Requires NBU fault handlers to be enabled
+- Requires NBU fault handlers to be enabled for fault detection